$SO(5)$ Landau Models and Nested Nambu Matrix Geometry: Relativistic Landau models

 where $-i\tilde{\fsl{\mathcal{D}}}_{S^3}$ is given by \be -i\tilde{\fsl{\mathcal{D}}}_{S^3} \equiv -i{\fsl{\mathcal{D}}}_{S^3} -\cos\xi~\sum_{i=1}^3\sigma_i \otimes S_i^{(I/2)}. \ee $-i\fsl{\mathcal{D}}_{S^3}$ signifies the $SO(4)$ Dirac-Landau operator on $S^3$ \cite{Hasebe-2018}:

-On the equator of $S^4$ $(\xi=\frac{\pi}{2})$, $-i\tilde{\fsl{\mathcal{D}}}_{S^3}$ is reduced to $-i{\fsl{\mathcal{D}}}_{S^3}$, and so is the $SO(5)$ Dirac-Landau operator: \be -i{\fsl{\mathcal{D}}}_{S^4}|_{\xi=\frac{\pi}{2}} = -i{\fsl{\mathcal{D}}}_{S^3}. \ee The relativistic $SO(5)$ Landau model thus embeds the relativistic $SO(4)$ Landau model on the equator as the non-relativistic Landau model does.
-The fuzzy three-sphere geometry is realized in the $SO(4)$ relativistic Landau model \cite{Hasebe-2018}, and then the $SO(5)$ relativistic Landau model accommodates a fuzzy three-sphere geometry as its sub-geometry on the equator, which suggests existence of the fuzzy four-sphere as a whole geometry.
+On the equator of $S^4$ $(\xi=\frac{\pi}{2})$, $-i\tilde{\fsl{\mathcal{D}}}_{S^3}$ is reduced to $-i{\fsl{\mathcal{D}}}_{S^3}$, and so is the $SO(5)$ Dirac-Landau operator: \be -i{\fsl{\mathcal{D}}}_{S^4}|_{\xi=\frac{\pi}{2}} = -i{\fsl{\mathcal{D}}}_{S^3}. \ee The relativistic $SO(5)$ Landau model thus embeds the relativistic $SO(4)$ Landau model on the equator as the non-relativistic $SO(5)$ Landau model does.
+The fuzzy three-sphere geometry is realized in the $SO(4)$ relativistic Landau model \cite{Hasebe-2018}, and then the $SO(5)$ relativistic Landau model accommodates a fuzzy three-sphere geometry as its sub-geometry, which suggests that the fuzzy four-sphere is realized as the whole geometry.